-This Vegan Vodka Sauce Pasta recipe comes together in just 30 minutes!
-Perfect to serve at a family dinner- it's spicy, creamy, and is completely vegan!
-It can also be made gluten-free!
+This Vodka Pasta without Vodka recipe comes together in just 30 minutes!
+Perfect to serve at a family dinner- it's spicy, creamy, and can be made vegan and gluten-free!

 Isn't it so funny that when a celebrity posts a recipe, it's then called "*insert celebrity name* 's recipe" ?!
 Yes, I am talking about the "Gigi Hadid's vodka pasta".